-Light to windows to Manchester House, 44 Cavendish Street and less so at Cambridge House and at 2 - 12 Elmdale Walk would be affected by the development proposals, however, the loss of daylight to student accommodation and to four windows to flats, beyond levels acceptable under advisory BRE guidance is not considered to outweigh the overall benefits of developing the site and the regeneration benefits for the local area.
+Light to windows to Manchester House, 44 Cavendish Street and less so at Cambridge House and at 2-12 Elmdale Walk would still be affected by the development proposals following revisions, however, the loss of daylight to student accommodation and to four windows to the flats, beyond the in the BRE guidance.
+This is not considered, having regard to all other matters to be sufficient to refuse planning permission, this includes the overall benefits of developing the site and the regeneration benefits for the local area.